Step-by-Step Guide to the Structured Clone Algorithm

 Primitives & Containers String, Number, Boolean, null, undefined, Array, Plain Object Symbol, WeakMap, WeakSet, Function

-Collections & Dates Map, Set, Date, RegExp, Error Class instances with #private fields, Proxy
+Collections & Dates Map, Set, Date, RegExp, Error Class instances with private fields (#), Proxy objects

 Step 3: Implementing Safe Serialization for Worker Communication

 Build a deterministic transformation pipeline to sanitize payloads.
-Rely on the native structuredClone() API for modern environments.
-Implement a strict fallback for legacy browsers or when method stripping is mandatory.
+Rely on the native structuredClone() global (available since Chrome 98, Firefox 94, Safari 15.4) for modern environments.
+Implement a fallback for older runtimes or when function-stripping is mandatory.

 // Safe serialization pipeline for worker payloads